th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 derived _what network addresses really are_: they consist of names of forwarding elements in a unicast node and reflect the organisation of these forwarding elements in a directed acyclic graph (DAG).
-Now, there is still a (rather amusing) discussion on whether to assign IP adresses to nodes or interfaces.
+Now, there is still a (rather amusing) and seemingly neverending discussion in the network community on whether IP adresses should be assigned to nodes or interfaces.
 This discussion is moot: you can write your name on your mailbox, that doesn't make it the name of your mailbox, it is _your_ name.
-It is also a false dichotomy caused by device-oriented thinking, looking at a box of electronics with a bunch of holes in which to plug some wires (or some antennas to tune to a certain frequency), and then thinking that we either have to name the box or the holes/antennas: the answer is _neither_.
+It is also a false dichotomy caused by device-oriented thinking, looking at a box of electronics with a bunch of holes in which to plug some wires, and then thinking that we either have to name the box or the holes: the answer is _neither_.
+Just like a post office building doesn't do anything without post office workers (or their automated robotic counterparts), a router or switch doesn't do anything without forwarding elements.
 I will come back to this when discussing multi-homing.

 One additional thing is that in the current IP Internet, the layout of the routing areas is predominantly administratively defined and